pyccel/pyccel/README.rst

 - a compiler for a *Domain Specific Language* with *Python* syntax

-Pyccel comes with a selection of **extensions** allowing you to convert calls to some specific python packages to Fortran.
-The following packages will be covered (partially):
+Pyccel comes with a selection of **extensions** allowing you to convert calls to some specific python packages to Fortran/C. The following packages will be covered (partially):

 - numpy
 - scipy